This page is from our blog archive

 As the debate continues, it seems the general population has found another way to divide itself.
 There are those who are sick of Brexit, and those for whom the wall-to-wall media coverage is compulsive viewing.

 I’ve definitely found myself in the second camp.
 Regardless of my own opinions on the referendum results and subsequent events, we’re witnessing something completely unprecedented in the UK.
 Suddenly, parliament has all the drama, complexity and unpredictable consequences of an interactive Black Mirror special.

-Our customers usually use our network visualization software to detect fraud or prevent cyber threats, but it can help you ‘join the dots’ and uncover stories in any kind of network data.
+Our customers usually use our network visualization technology to detect fraud or prevent cyber threats, but it can help you ‘join the dots’ and uncover stories in any kind of network data.
 The House of Commons (the UK parliament’s lower house) for example, is one big network.